CurveDocs/curve-resources/docs/governance/understanding-governance.md

 The emergency DAO multisig may "kill" pools up to 2 months old.
 It may also kill reward gauges at any time, setting its rate of CRV emissions to 0.
 Pools that are killed will only allow users to `remove_liquidity`.

+The Curve DAO may override the emergency DAO decision of killing a pool, making it alive again.

 Read more about the emergency DAO in the technical docs: https://docs.curve.fi/curve_dao/ownership-proxy/Agents/#agents